 Which version should I use?
 Should I start with Lean Canvas and then shift to Business Model Canvas?

-Again, use what is most natural to you.
+Again, use what is most natural for you.
 The most important takeaway is that you document your key business model assumptions (and learning) in a portable format that you can share and discuss with people other than yourself.

 Why do you have Problem and Unique Value Proposition?
 Aren’t they the same thing?

-The Problem box is intended to capture the top problems customers face in their environments while the UVP is the marketing promise you make to them that stems from the intersection of the Problem and (your) Solution boxes.
+The Problem box is intended to capture the top problems customers face in their environments, while the UVP is the marketing promise you make to them that stems from the intersection of the Problem and (your) Solution boxes.

 Clayton Christensen also articulates this distinction very clearly in his talks when making a case for thinking in terms of customer “jobs-to-be-done” (problems) versus marketing features (UVP).

 Where do competitors go on the Lean Canvas?